Quick Summary: What Does Idea Management Software Actually Cost in 2026?

 Per-user pricing

 You pay for each person who can access the platform.
 This sounds fair, but it creates a perverse incentive: the more employees you want to involve in sharing ideas, the more expensive it gets.
-For an organization with 2,000 employees, even $3 per user per month adds up to $72,000 per year.
+For an organisation with 2,000 employees, even $3 per user per month adds up to $72,000 per year.
 Ideanote and Sideways 6 use this model for their mid-tiers.
+If that cost trajectory concerns you, see our Ideanote alternatives guide and Sideways 6 alternatives guide.

 Watch out for the difference between "full users" and "view-only users."
 Some platforms (like ITONICS) offer unlimited view-only access but charge for users who can submit, evaluate, or manage ideas.